 This post may contain affiliate links which won’t change your price but will share some commission.

-While visiting my sister a couple of months ago, she made pulled porked in her pressure cooker using nothing but a bottle of Dr. Pepper soda pop.
+While visiting my sister, she made pulled pork in her pressure cooker using nothing but a bottle of Dr. Pepper soft drink.
 I was really surprised at the wonderful sweet-spicy flavor that it created.

 - Extra Virgin Olive Oil